chradev/Family-Multi-Tree/README.md

 # Family Multi-Tree (FMTree)
-A simple but powerfull web application for viewing and exporting of Family Multi-Tree described in a data file.
+A simple but powerful web application for viewing and exporting of Family Multi-Tree described in a data file.

 It is based on latest Internet technologies like HTML 5 and Data-Driven Documents (D3) Javascript library.
 In addition live worldwide maps and timeline are used to make presentation feature rich and more useful.
+Currently application works well with Google Chrome and Mozilla Firefox browsers on a desktop computer with height resolution display (because of intensive graphics generated for complex multi-trees).

 ![Alt text](images/FMTreePublicAppl.jpg?raw=true "FMTree application snapshot")